-A sympathetically renovated rural, detached barn in a fantastic location, is situated in a wild flower meadow with sheep and ponies grazing to your door, close to the village of Bradwell.
+This sympathetically renovated, detached barn is situated in a fantastic position within a wildflower meadow with sheep and ponies grazing to your door, yet only a five minute walk from the bustling village of Bradwell.

-Upton entering, you will arrive into an open plan kitchen, boasting contemporary décor and well presented fittings.
+Upon entering, you arrive into an open plan kitchen, boasting contemporary décor and well-presented fittings.